rivulet-zhang/rivulet-zhang.github.io/_pages/projects.md

 * **Dynamic Logistics Visualization**<br>
 This is a cooperation project with Taobao.com.
 I am the algorithm designer and the programmer.
 In this project I generated a dynamic density map of logistics datasets using Kernel Density Estimation.

-### Scientific Visualization
-* **Clinic Treatment Volume (CTV) Computation of Glioma** <br>
-This is a cooperation project with The First A liated Hospital, Zhejiang University.
-I am one of the algorithm designers and the programmers.
-I extended an existing GPU-based parallel Euclidean distance transform method to compute a 3D distance transform for scenes that contain occluders.

-* **AVIS** <br>
-AVIS is a numerical 3D meteorological data visualization system.
-I am one of the programmers.
-I visualized the wind vector field using Streamline and Line Integral Convolution (LIC) in this project.